 Before the end of this year, construction of the new bridge will culminate with the opening of a path for pedestrians and cyclists on the northern span.
 The path will feature four overlooks.

-Tim Lamorte is an award-winning journalist who has spent almost two decades documenting life along the Hudson River.
+Tim Lamorte is an award-winning journalist who has spent more than two decades documenting life along the Hudson River.